slevithan/regex-colorizer/README.md

 // Optionally provide flags RegexColorizer.colorizeAll({
-  // Flags provided in CSS classes will override this
+  // Flags provided in data-flags attributes will override this
   flags: 'u',
 });

 // You can also just get the highlighting HTML for a specific pattern const pattern = '(?<=\\d)';
-const html = RegexColorizer.colorizePattern(pattern, {
+someElement.innerHTML = RegexColorizer.colorizePattern(pattern, {
   flags: 'u',
 });
 ```